Janfra/Mini-TD/README.md

 #### Disclaimer: Using Kenneys assets for the visuals: https://kenney.nl/assets

+As an extra I decided to make PRs a requirement just to make sure I keep making descriptions and updating properly

 ## Section one: Preparing
 #### Create a simple map
 - [X] Create a grid